-This course introduces students to the technologies they will need to excel in integrated media environments, including social media.
-In addition, students will learn concepts of visual communications, adapting to new technologies, and user-centered design which will enable them to be more effective communicators and journalists.
-They will also learn strategies for anticipating technological shifts and how to respond to them through their own work.
+This course introduces you to some of the technologies you will need to excel in integrated media environments, including social media.
+In addition, you will learn concepts of visual communications, adapting to new technologies, and user-centered design which will enable you to be more effective communicators and journalists.
+We will also learn strategies for anticipating technological shifts and how to respond to them through your own work.
+My hope is to show you enough technologies that you'll start to get comfortable with all of them.
+It's a lifelong journey we're starting here.

-Course Objectives:
+Course objectives:

-By the end of this course, students will:
+By the end of this course, you will: